Breakfast Oatmeal Cupcakes – Cook just once, and you get a delicious breakfast for the entire month!

 Never skip breakfast again.

-Cook once, and you have a delicious breakfast for the entire month!
+Cook once, and you don’t have to worry about breakfast for a month!

 - 5 cups rolled oats (400g)